What wine goes best with chicken - red or white?

-- Chicken in a creamy sauce, especially with mushrooms or creamy chicken pies
+- Chicken in a creamy sauce, such as chicken alfredo or creamy chicken pies

-- Creamy or cheesy pasta dishes like chicken tetrazzini
+- Creamy or cheesy chicken pasta dishes like chicken tetrazzini

 - Mild chicken curries like kormas

-Aromatic whites like medium-dry Riesling and Pinot Gris match well with spicy chicken dishes such as
+Aromatic white wines like medium-dry Riesling and Pinot Gris match well with spicy chicken dishes such as

 - Thai green chicken curry